Indonesia–European Union relations: History

-Diplomatic relations between European countries and Indonesia date back to 1949.
-Initially, European Union (EU)–Indonesia relations were facilitated through the EU–Association of Southeast Asian Nations (ASEAN) cooperation.
-Bilateral cooperation was continuously expanded and eventually the EU Delegation to Indonesia was opened in 1988.
-Economic and political dialogue between Indonesia and the EU takes the form of regular Senior Officials Meetings.
-In 2000 relations were further reinforced with the release of the European Commission's communication "Developing Closer Relations between Indonesia and the EU".
-In November 2013, the EU's high representative for foreign and security policy Catherine Ashton made her first-ever official visit to Indonesia which was hailed as a long-awaited breakthrough in the EU's relationship with Indonesia.
+Since the relationship between Indonesia and the European Union began, bilateral cooperation has continued to expand and finally the European Union Delegation to Indonesia was opened in 1988.
+The economic and political dialogue between Indonesia and the European Union takes the form of regular High Officials Meetings.
+In 2000 relations were further strengthened with the release of the European Commission communication "Developing Closer Relations between Indonesia and the EU".
+In November 2013, the European Union's high representative for foreign and security policy Catherine Ashton made her first official visit to Indonesia which was hailed as a long-awaited breakthrough in EU relations with Indonesia.
+Indonesia was the first ASEAN country to sign a Comprehensive Partnership (Partnership and Cooperation Agreement) with the European Union in 2009.
+The agreement is the legal and political umbrella for bilateral relations between Indonesia and the European Union.
+The agreement came into effect in May 2014 and provides for extensive cooperation in the areas of security and political dialogue, trade, investment and economic cooperation as well as efforts to strengthen people-to-people ties through mobility, educational programs and cultural exchanges.